 - Check your flight information often.
 If you show up to the airport without having checked the status of your flight, you may be in for a rude awakening.
 During this time of the year, weather changes frequently and can delay or cancel flights unexpectedly.
 To stay on top of things, follow your airline on social media, check-in online 24 hours ahead of your flight, download the airline's smartphone app or call the airline before you leave your house!

 - Carry an emergency road kit.
 This is essential for long road trips.
 During the winter, the roads can be filled with ice and snow… and these conditions can take a toll on your car.
 Because of the potential for inclement weather and extra cars on the road, you'll want to be ready for anything.
-To ensure a safe drive with your family, read our winter auto safety checklist and consider taking some of those items along with you.

 - Pack food and drinks for the road.
 Doing this means less stops and happier passengers.
 Bring along nonperishable food like beef jerky or granola bars.
 If you have a cooler, pack easy meals like sandwiches and yogurt.
 If you're flying, solid foods like potato chips or apples are allowed through security, but skip the drinks.⚹

 - Bring items to entertain the kids (and yourself).
 We all know long car rides and layovers at the airport are tiresome.
 If you have a DVD player in your car, bring movies that will keep kids entertained for a while, or let them play games on a tablet with each other.
 If you want more fun ideas, purchase some road trip games that everyone can enjoy.
 Plus – there's always the classics: "I Spy" or "20 Questions."
 If you're driving solo, have your favorite playlist or podcast downloaded and ready to go!
 You'll be surprised how quickly time will fly.
-If you're stuck at the airport, you have a little more flexibility.
-Check out our list of fun ideas you can do there to help pass the time!

 Most importantly, don't forget to bring a positive attitude!
 It will certainly make the traveling process a lot smoother, and remember - there's always a solution to everything.
 Have fun and save travels!